embulk/embulk-output-jdbc/embulk-output-sqlserver/README.md

   NOTE: the default value_type for DATE, TIME and DATETIME2 is `string`, because jTDS driver, default JDBC driver for older embulk-output-sqlserver, returns Types.VARCHAR as JDBC type for these types.
   - **timestamp_format**: If input column type (embulk type) is timestamp and value_type is `string` or `nstring`, this plugin needs to format the timestamp value into a string.
 This timestamp_format option is used to control the format of the timestamp. (string, default: `%Y-%m-%d %H:%M:%S.%6N`)
   - **timezone**: If input column type (embulk type) is timestamp, this plugin needs to format the timestamp value into a SQL string.
 In this cases, this timezone option is used to control the timezone. (string, value of default_timezone option is used by default)
 - **before_load**: if set, this SQL will be executed before loading all records.
-In truncate_insert mode, the SQL will be executed after truncating. replace mode doesn't support this option.
+In truncate_insert(delete_insert) mode, the SQL will be executed after truncating. replace mode doesn't support this option.
 - **after_load**: if set, this SQL will be executed after loading all records.
 - **connect_timeout**: timeout for the driver to connect.
 0 means the default of SQL Server (15 by default). (integer (seconds), optional)
 - **socket_timeout**: timeout for executing the query.
 0 means no timeout. (integer (seconds), optional)